On algebraically closed fields with a distinguished subfield

 \section{Preliminaries}

 In this section we present common definitions and results from fields and model theory.
 We will start by setting up some basic notation for the whole paper. \begin{notation} Whenever $A$ is a field, let $\overline{A}$ be its algebraic closure.
-Whenever $A,B$ are subfields of a larger field, let $A.B$ be their field compositum.
-If $R$ is a sub-ring of a larger field, denote by $\fr(R)$ the field generated by $A$.
-Unless specified otherwise, all of the fields will be subfields of a large, algebraically closed field. \end{notation}
+Whenever $A$ and $B$ are subfields of a larger field, let $A.B$ be their field compositum.
+If $A$ is a field and $S$ is a set, then let $A(S)$ be the field extension of $A$ by the elements of S. Say that the set $S$ is algebraically independent over $A$ if each element $s\in S$ is algebraically independent over $A(S\setminus\set{s})$.
+If $R$ is a sub-ring of a larger field, then denote by $\fr(R)$ the field generated by $R$.
+Unless specified otherwise, all the fields will be subfields of a large algebraically closed field. \end{notation}